-All persons other than school staff and currently registered students must first report to the school office immediately upon entering school grounds, sign-in, wear an identification tag when visiting the school, and adhere to current health practices.
+All persons other than school staff and currently registered students must first report to the school office immediately upon entering school grounds, sign-in, and wear an identification tag when visiting the school.

 At the office, visitors will be asked to sign in, noting the date, time and purpose of the visit.
 This practice helps to eliminate many unnecessary interruptions to the teachers and students during class hours and ensures that only authorized persons are in the building.
 Unscheduled visitors may not visit classrooms without the principal's authorization.